About the course

 Proven and potential academic excellence

-Applicants are normally expected to be predicted or have achieved a first-class or strong upper second-class undergraduate degree with honours (or equivalent international qualifications), as a minimum, in psychology or a cognate discipline.
+- a first-class or strong upper second-class undergraduate degree with honours in psychology or a related discipline.

 For applicants with a degree from the USA, the minimum GPA sought is 3.5 out of 4.0.